 Section 13.
 Permanent employees who have one or more years of service since their last date of hire may anticipate sick leave to which they become entitled during the then current calendar year unless the Employer has reason to believe that the employee has been abusing the leave privilege.
-Permanent employees with less than one year of service since their last date of hire may not anticipate sick leave.
+Permanent employees with less than one year of service since their last date of hire may anticipate up to three (3) days of sick leave to which they become entitled during the then current calendar year.
+An employee who anticipates such leave and who subsequently terminates employment shall reimburse the Employer for leave used but not earned.